d0n601/CSUS-CSC153/Labs/Lab1/README.md

 ## Data Acquisition
-In preparation for this Lab I've installed [CAIN 10.0](https://www.caine-live.net/) onto a flash drive.
+In preparation for this Lab I've installed [CAIN 10.0](https://www.caine-live.net/) onto a flash drive, and this is the drive from which I ran the lab.

 ### Preparing the Evidence Drive

  The computer I'll be investigating for this lab is my laptop, which has a 256GB SSD with Ubuntu 16.04 installed.
-So, the first thing to be done is prepare my evidence drive, which is 500GB hard disk, large enough to fit an image of my laptop's entire drive.
+So, the first thing to do was prepare my evidence drive, which is a 500GB hard disk, large enough to fit an image of my laptop's entire drive.
 The drive on my laptop is `/dev/sda`, the CAIN live USB is `/dev/sdb`, and the evidence drive is `/dev/sdc`.

  ![disks](./images/list_disks.png)
  **Figure 1:** Output of disks on machine.